 Parents are contacted by phone, email, or written communication whenever the teacher determines that a student is performing below grade level.
-The classroom teacher assesses student progress on an ongoing basis throughout the school year and will make recommendations for additional regular classroom support, home support, referral to Instructional Support Team/MTSS, Title 1 Reading, Guidance or other school support services.
+The classroom teacher assesses student progress on an ongoing basis throughout the school year and will make recommendations for additional regular classroom support, home support, Title 1 Reading, School Counseling, Elementary Student Assistance (E-SAP) or other school support services.